1 dead, 6 rescued after gas explosion levels Baltimore homes

 BALTIMORE (AP) — A natural gas explosion destroyed three row houses in Baltimore on Monday, killing a woman and trapping other people in the wreckage.
-At least six people were hospitalized as firefighters searched for more survivors.
+At least six people were seriously injured, and firefighters were searching for more survivors.

 Dozens of firefighters converged on the piles of rubble.
-A fourth house in the row was ripped open, and windows were shattered in nearby homes, leaving the Reisterstown Station neighborhood in northwest Baltimore strewn with debris and glass.
+A fourth house in the row was ripped open, and windows were shattered in nearby homes, leaving the northwest Baltimore neighborhood of Reisterstown Station strewn with debris and glass.

 “It’s a disaster.
 It’s a mess.
 It’s unbelievable,” said Diane Glover, who lives across the street.
 The morning explosion shattered her windows and blew open her front door, bending the frame.
 “I’m still shaken up,” she said hours later.

-Six people were taken to hospitals, while a woman was pronounced dead at the scene, a fire spokeswoman said.
+Six people were hospitalized, while a woman was pronounced dead at the scene, a fire spokeswoman said.
 Rescuers were painstakingly going through the wreckage by hand.

 “We’re prepared to be here throughout the night and as long as it takes,” Baltimore Fire Department spokeswoman Blair Adams said during an afternoon news conference.
 “We’re trying to make sure that we comb through every area to determine if there are any victims inside.”